artlung/aggregate-thumbnail-images/readme.md

 # Aggregate Thumbnail Images

+## Description

+WordPress Plugin to expose images based on tag or category.
+This plugin is intended to be used by themes or other plugins to provide a visual representation of tags and categories.

 ## The Issue
 Tags and Images don't have a default visual identity, it would be nice to have a visual representation of the tags and images for usage in CSS or maybe for usage of `og:image`